 Thank you for supporting your student's decision to study abroad or participate on National Student Exchange!
-No other educational experience offers such lifelong returns, vocationally or academically, and the time away is bound to be a pivotal moment of personal development.The UWSP Office of International Education (OIE) is delighted that your student has accepted the challenge and opportunity of studying abroad or national student exchange.
+No other educational experience offers such lifelong returns, vocationally or academically, and the time away is bound to be a pivotal moment of personal development.The UWSP Office of International Education (OIE) is delighted that your student has accepted the challenge and opportunity of studying abroad or participating in national student exchange.
 We hope that you are excited about the decision as well!
-This page is designed to give you an overview of the planning and decision making needed to make the experience work as smoothly as possible.
+This page is designed to give you an overview of the planning and decision making needed to make the experience go as smoothly as possible.
 We hope your student will share the information we give them with you, and we urge you to read through the materials carefully.

 Health Information and Insurance